 Barth syndrome is estimated to affect 1 in 300,000 to 400,000 individuals worldwide.
 More than 150 cases have been described in the scientific literature.

-Mutations in the TAZ gene cause Barth syndrome.
-The TAZ gene provides instructions for making a protein called tafazzin.
-Tafazzin is located in structures called mitochondria, which are the energy-producing centers of cells.
-Tafazzin is involved in altering a fat (lipid) called cardiolipin, which plays critical roles in the mitochondrial inner membrane.
+Mutations in the TAFAZZIN gene cause Barth syndrome.
+The TAFAZZIN gene provides instructions for making a protein called tafazzin.
+This protein is located in structures called mitochondria, which are the energy-producing centers of cells.
+The tafazzin protein is involved in altering a fat (lipid) called cardiolipin, which plays critical roles in the mitochondrial inner membrane.
 Once altered by tafazzin, cardiolipin is key in maintaining mitochondrial shape, energy production, and protein transport within cells.

-TAZ gene mutations result in the production of tafazzin proteins with little or no function.
-As a result, tafazzin cannot alter cardiolipin.
-A lack of functional cardiolipin impairs normal mitochondrial shape and functions.
+TAFAZZIN gene mutations result in the production of tafazzin proteins with little or no function.
+As a result, tafazzin cannot alter cardiolipin, and levels of functional cardiolipin are reduced.
+In addition, for unknown reasons, a variant of cardiolipin called monolysocardiolipin (MLCL) is formed.
+A lack of functional cardiolipin and an excess of MLCL are thought to impair normal mitochondrial shape and functions.
 Tissues with high energy demands, such as the heart and skeletal muscles, are most susceptible to cell death due to reduced energy production in mitochondria.
-Additionally, abnormally shaped mitochondria are found in affected white blood cells, which could affect their ability to grow (proliferate) and mature (differentiate), leading to neutropenia.
+Additionally, abnormally shaped mitochondria are found in affected white blood cells, which could affect their ability to grow (proliferate), mature (differentiate), and function, leading to neutropenia.
 Dysfunctional mitochondria likely lead to other signs and symptoms of Barth syndrome.

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.